 It doesn’t matter if the injury occurs on or off duty, or if it is a physical injury or even issues relating to your psychological wellbeing, our aim is to help you recover.
 Our focus is on the whole person, not just about getting you back to work, but also ensuring you are able to continue with all your activities/responsibilities out of work; whether that be playing with your children, taking part in a sport, or even walking your dog, #MoreThanJustAPoliceOfficer.

-When you sign up there is normally an initial 12 months before you can access treatment.
-However if you sign up during the campaign, you will receive amnesty from this waiting time, and be able to access treatment straight away.
+When a non-donating officer signs up there is normally an initial 12 months before they can access treatment.
+However if an officer within these groups signs up during the campaign, between May, June & July, they will receive amnesty from this waiting time, and be able to access treatment straight away.

 Every year the PTC helps thousands of Officers who have been injured or fallen ill to return to better health and wellbeing.
 If you fall into one of these groups, you too could benefit from this support.